Back to Home

 Information We Collect

-• Usage Data: We collect anonymous data on how the service is used, such as the number of access links generated and successful grant actions.
+• Aggregate usage data: we collect anonymous operational metrics, such as the number of access links generated and the count of successful grants, to monitor service health.

 Platform-Specific Data Policies